Channels with Markov Synchronization Errors: Information Stability and Capacity Bounds

 In general, a communication setup, besides conditional probabilities of the original channel, also includes some underlying method of combining the outputs of multiple channel uses.
-In the case of simple memoryless channels, the combining method is just stacking the output symbols into an output vector; in the case of insertion (and/or deletion) channel, the combining method is concatenation.
+In the case of simple memoryless channels, the combining method is just stacking the output symbols into an output vector; in the case of a channel with synchronization errors, the combining method is concatenation.
 For this reason, in the non-trivial setup a general case of \emph{a channel sequence} $(W_n:\mX_n\tosq\mY_n)_{n\in\bN}$ is usually considered \cite{hu62shannon, verdu94general}, where sets $\mX_n$, $\mY_n$ can vary for different $n$.
 For simplicity of exposition, we consider the case when the input set for $W_n$ is $\mX_n=\mX^n$ and $\mX$ is fixed for all $n$.